 Artistic Leadership

 Born in Canada, Heather grew up across the South Pacific where she lived in Australia, Papua New Guinea, and Indonesia.
-After attending Etobicoke School for the Arts in Ontario, Canada and later graduating from the London Contemporary Dance School (MA Dance Studies, choreography focus) she went on to live and work in Montreal, London, and Boston before making Portland, Maine her long term home in 2019.
+After attending Etobicoke School for the Arts in Ontario, Canada and later graduating from the London Contemporary Dance School (MA Dance Studies, choreography focus) she went on to live and work in Montreal, London, Boston and Portland (ME).

 Over the past decade, she has garnered recognition and financial support from The Foundation for Contemporary Art, SPACE Gallery, The Maine Arts Commission,The New England Foundation for the Arts, The Boston Foundation, The Canada Council for the Arts, and The Somerville Arts Council.
 In 2015 her work was shortlisted for the Deustche Bank Award for Creative Enterprises.